Efficient quantum state tomography with convolutional neural networks: Introduction

 A major challenge for the successful application of NN-QST schemes is the choice of the variational ansatz, i.e. the network architecture, and the understanding of its intrinsic limitations.
-Recently, it was shown that convolutional neural networks (CNNs) are capable of efficiently encoding volume-law entanglement \cite{Levine2019} for pure states, motivating us to explore this architecture also for NN-QST tasks.
+Recently, it was shown that convolutional neural networks (CNNs) are capable of efficiently encoding volume-law entanglement \cite{Levine2019} for pure states, motivating us to explore this architecture also for NN-QST tasks operating on mixed states.
 We use CNNs to learn a state's probabilistic representation from measured data, bridging the gap between quantum theory and neural networks by employing Positive Operator Valued Measures (POVMs).
-The resulting QST scheme scales subexponentially in the system size and makes no assumption on the target state's purity, generalizing previous approaches \cite{Torlai2018, Torlai2020}.
-In order to understand in which regimes one may expect to profit from employing this NN-QST, we perform extensive comparisons to traditional methods, providing a so-far missing quantitative benchmark, and also point out potential pitfalls inherent to NN-QST.
-For a broad range of typical experimental scenarios, we see improvements compared to MLE for small datasets, as well as a noise reduction for the estimation of local observables on larger systems, thus decreasing the necessary amount of experimental samples at a given error threshold.
+The resulting QST scheme scales subexponentially in the system size as it contains no exponentially large state representations and makes no assumption on the target state's purity, generalizing previous approaches \cite{Torlai2018, Torlai2020}.
+While this scheme has been demonstrated for specific classes of states and network architectures \cite{Carrasquilla2019}, applications to experimental systems have not exceeded the few qubit regime \cite{neugebauer_neural_2020, Cha2020}.
+The main reason for this are poorly understood performance advantages.
+Making further progress crucially requires the strengths and limitations of neural network based tomography schemes to be evaluated in comparison to standard tomography methods.
+Here we perform quantitative comparisons between our NN-QST scheme and standard techniques like MLE.
+For a broad range of typical experimental scenarios, we see improvements compared to MLE for small datasets, i.e. few measurement samples, as well as a noise reduction for the estimation of local observables on larger systems, thus decreasing the necessary amount of experimental samples at a given error threshold.